 Adhesives for prosthetic devices / biomechanical limbs

-Nowadays multi-axis laser scanning helps make sure the socket is engineered to provide maximum comfort to the wearer and fast curing adhesives are used to “build-up” parts during the fitting and scanning process.
+Nowadays, multi-axis laser scanning helps make sure the socket is engineered to provide maximum comfort to the wearer, and fast curing adhesives are used to “build-up” parts during the fitting and scanning process.
 Permabond PT321 fast curing two-part polyurethane is a popular product used for this fitting and adjustment during the prototyping stage, its fast gel time (60-90 seconds) ensures the patient isn’t overcome by boredom whilst waiting for the prosthetist to get the ergonomics correct.

 The Paralympics is a great event to showcase advancing technology in the world of prosthetics.
-To ensure maximum performance, lightweight composite materials such as carbon fibre predominantly feature.
-Because aesthetic appearance is less vital in sporting competitions, it makes it easier to see how well engineered and constructed these prosthetic limbs are.
+To ensure maximum performance, lightweight composite materials such as carbon fiber predominantly feature.
+Because aesthetic appearance is less vital in sporting competitions, it makes it easier to see how well-engineered and constructed these prosthetic limbs are.
 Adhesives used have to combine high peel, tensile and shear strength, shock and impact resistance, and be able to bond a wide variety of dissimilar materials whilst keeping the assembly as lightweight as possible.

 For further information or recommendations and advice for your application, please contact Permabond.